matthewfedak/sub85blog/site/_posts/2015-10-31-slim-3-with-doctrine-2.markdown

 ### Resource Orientated

 It is not good practice to fetch data through accessing the EntityManager directly in a controller.
 Controllers should be skinny and that type of application logic should be called through services.
 Since I am developing a REST API I abstracted this code out into separate resource classes.
-After all the nature of a REST architecture is that everything.
+After all the nature of a REST architecture is that everything is a *resource*.

 I took inspiration from [A.Sharif](http://busypeoples.github.io/post/slim-doctrine/) who follows this approach in his post on integrating Doctrine 2 and Slim version 2.
 After having already written this post I then came across the [Slim REST API](https://github.com/jeroenweustink/slim-rest-api) (Slim 2) which goes one step further and abstracts out the relevant code to interact with EntityManager into a related service class which removes the dependency on EntityManager from the resource class.